-Table 2.
-Critical Issues among those Most Favorable to Japan
+Table 2: Critical Issues Among those Most Favorable to Japan

 Japan's Takeshima Day, an event held by the Shimane Prefecture each year on February 22 to mark Japan's claims to the islets, inevitably kicks off a wave of protest in Korea.
 The intensity of these protests will likely correspond to the level of the official sent by Tokyo to appear at the events.
 If Prime Minister Abe were to send a high ranking official, or were to visit the event himself, it would deal a serious setback in moving Korea-Japan relations forward.
+It would almost certainly be more damaging than the Yasukuni visit, and even the most dovish Koreans would shy away from hopes for better relations.
+Prime Minister Abe's statement that Japan is seriously thinking of bringing the Dokdo case to the ICJ is already having that effect.